-Being the highest mountain in the Philippines, Mt Apo proves that it is not just a majestic volcano to admire at, but is also a destination.
+Being the highest mountain in the Philippines, Mt Apo proves that it is not just a majestic volcano to admire, but is also a destination.
 This volcano is considered one of the active volcanoes in the Philippines although there’s no known recorded information about its eruption history.

 Because of its height which stands at 2,954 meters (9,692 ft), it’s also a popular hiking destination.
 However, the climb is not that easy, it requires enough knowledge and skills to pass through all the challenging trails.
 If it will be your first time climbing Mt.
 Apo, it is necessary to know first if you’re physically fit or not.
 A visit to a doctor is a great idea.
 Also, you should have complete hiking equipment for you to survive the hike.
 And don’t forget to know the laws regarding the climb.
 Since Mt.
 Apo is one of the country’s protected landmarks, there are rules and regulations that you should know.

-Visiting this silent but an active volcano should be one of your destination in case you want to explore the Philippines Volcanoes.
+Visiting this silent but active volcano should be one of your destinations in case you want to explore the Philippines Volcanoes.
 Mt.
-Apo will give you so much memorable adventure while learning about its interesting story and the paradise that’s hidden behind this dormant of a mountain.
+Apo will give you so much memorable adventure while learning about its interesting story and the paradise that’s hidden behind this dormant mountain.

 5. Mt.
 Makiling